Advertisement

 The acting in this episode is simply unparalleled.
 In one portion of the prolonged phone call scene, Tom holds his phone to Logan’s ear and instructs the Roy kids that these will be the last words they say to their father.
 In a series of raw, stumbling half-sentences, the siblings verbalize the dissonance that has plagued their relationships with their father throughout the series.

 Roman (Kieran Culkin) stutters, “you’re gonna win, because you just win” followed by an unconvincing “Uh, you’re a good dad.”
 “I can’t forgive you.
 Um, but it’s ok.
 And I love you,” Kendall (Jeremy Strong) admits.
-“Don’t go please, not now,” Shiv (Sarah Snook) There’s no excuses but… it's ok Daddy.
+“Don’t go please, not now,” Shiv (Sarah Snook) says through a shaking voice, "there’s no excuses but… it's ok Daddy.
 I love you.”

 Their words serve as unpolished yet consummate summaries of the tragedy of the Roy family; they have simply hurt and been hurt by their father more than apologies or forgiveness could ever resolve, even in death.
 The delivery of these lines is what makes this tragedy so heart-wrenching, with Culkin, Strong, and Snook each remarkably displaying some of the best acting to come out of this already well-awarded show.